 Clients receive earnings news from Reuters, Briefing.com and others, while Schwab also provides market commentary from Morningstar, Credit Suisse, Ned Davis and more.
 Those investors looking for research on specific stocks will find Schwab’s in-house analytical work, including Schwab Equity Ratings for evaluating a stock’s performance, as well as other third-party reports.

 Fund investors can access the Morningstar rating for each mutual fund, while ETF traders can trawl through the offerings efficiently with Schwab’s ETF Screener and ETF Select List (a guide to the broker’s top picks).
-It’s a quick way to sift the fund universe for what you really want, and the screener helps you find no-fee funds quickly.
+It’s a quick way to sift the fund universe for what you really want, and the screener helps you find low-cost funds quickly.

 Fixed-income traders can pore through more than 30,000 offerings with Schwab BondSource, a screener that includes ratings from Standard & Poor’s and Moody’s.

-Trading fees: Schwab charges $0 for stock and ETF trades and just $0.65 per contract for options.
-You could find cheaper options commissions, if you wanted to skimp on some other key features such as research, customer support or fee-free funds.
+Schwab charges $0 for stock and ETF trades and $0.65 per contract for options.
+You could find cheaper options commissions, if you wanted to skimp on some key features such as research, customer support or fee-free funds.
 But Schwab’s commissions are competitive and more than reasonable for all the value you’re getting.
 Plus, there’s no account minimum, so it’s incredibly easy to get started.

-Fee-free funds: Mutual fund investors should be happy with Schwab’s offerings – with more than 7,200 available without a sales load.
+Mutual fund investors should be happy with Schwab’s offerings – with more than 7,200 funds available without a sales load.
 Investors in mutual funds should generally be looking to avoid sales loads, since they’re a dead loss, and Schwab gives you plenty of solid fund choices.
 But it goes one better, offering more than 4,200 funds with no load and no transaction fee, meaning you’ll buy and sell without a commission.
 It’s another way that Schwab is so investor-friendly.